Primordial black holes in loop quantum cosmology: The effect on the threshold

 In order to get the PBH mass, we account for the fact that the PBH mass is of the order of the cosmological horizon mass at horizon crossing time.
 Solving at the end numerically \Eq{eq:hc_time_chi_a} we found that $\rho_\mathrm{hc}/\rho_\mathrm{m}\sim 10$.
 This corresponds to \beq N = \ln\left(\frac{a_\mathrm{m}}{a_\mathrm{hc}}\right) = \frac{1}{4}\ln\left(\frac{\rho_\mathrm{hc}}{\rho_\mathrm{m}}\right)\sim 0.6\mathrm{\;\mathrm{e-folds}} \eeq passing from horizon crossing time up to the onset of the gravitational collapse process at $\rho=\rho_\mathrm{m}$, thus being in agreement with the results from PBH numerical simulations~\cite{Musco:2004ak}.
 As expected, when we increase the value of $\gamma$ the overall mass range moves to higher masses given the fact that higher values of $\gamma$ are equivalent with lower values of $\rho_\mathrm{c}$, thus the quantum bounce happens at later times.
 Consequently, PBHs if formed will form at later times, thus will acquire larger masses.

-Interestingly, independently on the value of the Barbero-Immirzi variable $\delta_\mathrm{c }$ is reduced on the low mass region, which for $\gamma<1000$ corresponds to masses $M_\mathrm{PBH}<10^3\mathrm{g}$.
-In particular, this reduction in $\delta_\mathrm{c}$ in this very small PBH mass range will entail an enhancement in their abundances with tremendous consequences on the associated to them phenomenology.
+Interestingly, independently on the value of the Barbero-Immirzi variable $\delta_\mathrm{c }$ is reduced on the low mass region, which for $\gamma<1000$ corresponds to masses $M_\mathrm{PBH}<10^3\mathrm{g}$\footnote{Recently, it was shown in~\cite{Choudhury:2023vuj,Choudhury:2023jlt} that one-loop corrections to the renormalized primordial power spectrum rules out the possibility of having large mass PBHs within single-field inflationary models making the low-mass PBHs with $M_\mathrm{PBH}<10^3\mathrm{g}$ very well motivated from the theoretical point of view.
+These very light PBHs can be naturally produced in LQG setups as discussed in~\cite{Modesto:2009ve}.}.
+In particular, this reduction in $\delta_\mathrm{c}$ in this very small PBH mass range will be equivalent with an enhancement in their abundances, entailing in this way tremendous consequences on the phenomenology associated to ultra-light PBHs.